The supercooled Stefan problem with transport noise: weak solutions and blow-up: Main results

 For any given c\`adl\`ag weak solution $(v,s)\in \mathfrak{D}(v_0,s_0)$, we define

 As usual, $\inf \emptyset = +\infty$.
 The equivalence of the two expressions in \eqref{eq:blow_up_time} is an immediate consequence of the weak formulation in Definition \ref{def:weak_jumps}.

-\begin{thm}[Temperature discontinuities] Suppose $v_0(y)>\lambda \kappa$ at some point $y$ in $(s_0,\infty)$ and let $v_0$ be right-continuous at that point.
+\begin{thm}[Temperature discontinuities] Suppose $v_0(y)<-\lambda \kappa$ at some point $y$ in $(s_0,\infty)$ and let $v_0$ be right-continuous at that point.
 Then we have

-for any c\`adl\`ag weak solution $(v,s)\in \mathfrak{D}(s_0,v_0)$ in the sense of Definition \ref{def:weak_jumps}. \end{thm}
+for any c\`adl\`ag weak solution $(v,s)\in \mathfrak{D}(v_0,s_0)$ in the sense of Definition \ref{def:weak_jumps}. \end{thm}

 The above confirms that temperature discontinuities are an inherent feature of the supercooled Stefan problem with noise.
-This is very different from the deterministic problem \eqref{eq:classical_soln}, for which, e.g., \cite[Theorem 1.1]{bayraktar} and \cite[Proposition 2.4]{LS} give simple sufficient criteria to guarantee global continuity of \eqref{eq:classical_noise} even if the initial temperature profile can exceed $\lambda \kappa$.
+This is very different from the deterministic problem \eqref{eq:classical_soln}, for which, e.g., \cite[Theorem 1.1]{bayraktar} and \cite[Proposition 2.4]{LS} give simple sufficient criteria guaranteeing global continuity even if the initial temperature profile is supercooled below $-\lambda \kappa$.

 Note that Theorem \ref{thm:jump_nonzero_prob} is a general statement for all c\`adl\`ag weak solutions.
 Next, we will single out a special---uniquely defined---solution, which exhibits a minimal increase in temperature over time.
 For this solution, we are able to show that temperature discontinuities are resolved in accordance with the mechanism in Section \ref{sect:cascades}.